Sunday, October 19, 2025

 Whereas if they’re coming in on insurance, they can either hear about us through their insurance by calling them and asking who was local to me in terms of a provider or if they heard of us already.
 Um, and then they would fill out their intake.
 We would look at their eligibility and benefits, and then they would come in for an evaluation and we would be the ones that create their whole plan.

 We evaluate the child globally.
 If the parent wanted all areas, occupational, physical, speech, or behavior.
 We have all of those things.
-Um, if it was just speech, whatever the need is, we take a look and then we create a formal assessment and goals so that we can.
-Begin services and then monitor and track data to ensure that the goals are being met properly.
+Um, if it was just speech, whatever the need is, we take a look and then we create a formal assessment and goals so that we can begin services, and then monitor and track data to ensure that the goals are being met properly.

 So the first step would be to figure out how you’re gonna go.
 Is it gonna be in an early intervention program or a private insurance?
 Both are acceptable.
-Um, if your kiddo is of school age, then you would, you could go to your school and you could begin the evaluation process there.
+If your kiddo is of school age, then you would, you could go to your school and you could begin the evaluation process there.
 So you’d have to go to your counselor and specify that there’s a need.

 And then they would put you in for an initial assessment and you would get an IEP plan, individualized education plan, which also has goals that the child is working on, but often parents who are getting it at the school level will also get a private clinic only because usually the school, it’s just not enough service and it’s once a week, twice a month, sometimes in a group setting, it’s not as catered to the child.